Margaret Tynes: Career

 Her first opera role was Lady Macbeth in 1952.
 During this period, she performed in a Harry Belafonte Broadway show called Sing Man, Sing!.
 She was a featured singer with the New York City Opera for five seasons and played Bess in Porgy and Bess there for six years.
 Tynes sang the role of Lady Macbeth for the Montreal Opera Guild in 1959, and came back the next year as Carmen.
+Her performance in the title role of Richard Strauss's opera Salome directed by Luchino Visconti at the 1961 Spoleto Festival was compared to Felicia Weathers and Ljuba Welitsch; Time praised her rich, ringing voice and stage presence.